matrix-org/matrix-spec-proposals/proposals/3972-order-strings.md

 The existing implementations take the obvious route of converting the lexicographical strings to numbers, performing the generative operation with the numbers, then converting the numbers back to strings.

-The particurlarly non-trival part of this process is the conversion and the existing implementations are correct enough to work most of the time but not 100%.
+The particurlarly non-trivial part of this process is the conversion and the existing implementations are correct enough to work most of the time but not 100%.
 The incorrectness shows up in the form of gaps and/or collisions.

 This MSC provides an algorithm to correctly convert between lexicographical strings and numbers.